LifeBogger presents the Full Story of an Argentine Defensive Genius best known by the Nickname; “Becho”.

 Rojo’s life with stunning model girlfriend Eugenia Lusardo is a world away from the Argentine’s tough upbringing in a poor barrio.

-The Affair: In December 2014, Rojo had an affair with a woman he had met at a nightclub.
+In December 2014, Rojo had an affair with a woman he had met at a nightclub.
 He accused her of blackmail and took out an injunction to stop newspapers from publishing his name in the story.

 The injunction on his name was lifted in April 2015 due to concerns that other footballers could be suspected of the affair, but it remains in place to prevent the release of images of Rojo.